 You take one step at a time.
 Take one task at a time.
 Move one foot in front of the other.

-First, the task of painting a room:Painting
+First, the task of painting a room:

-1. Move the furniture away from the walls
+- Move the furniture away from the walls

-2. Tape moldings
+- Tape moldings

-3. Place drop cloth
+- Place drop cloth

-4. Mix paint
+- Mix paint

-5. Cut edges with brush
+- Cut edges with a brush

-6. Paint remaining walls with roller
+- Paint the remaining walls with a roller

-7. Clean up (this is as important as the other steps to truly finish the job!)
+- Clean up (this is as important as the other steps to truly finish the job!)

 Important Reminder for Times of Stress

 One step at a time.
 One task at a time.
 This allows you to see more and more as the process moves along.
-It allows you to practice patience and reduce the possibility of stress, worry and fear that may be present with a large, daunting task or project.
+It allows you to practice patience and reduce the possibility of stress, worry, and fear that may be present with a large, daunting task or project.

 This can be applied to a to-do list with one more consideration—Priorities.
 Ask yourself, what is the most important task that needs to be completed first?
-Many people have a practice of prioritizing the top 3 items on their to-do list ever day.
+Many people have a practice of prioritizing the top 3 items on their to-do list every day.

 I have a bonus tip for you to reduce the tendency of becoming overwhelmed with fear and it is one that I often need reminding about.
-I am fortunate to have Les as the person who frequently offers this reminder for me.
+I am fortunate to have Les as the person who frequently offers this reminder to me.
 The to-do list will never actually be 100% cleared!
 (Insert dramatic microphone drop here) This simple realization can be extremely freeing.

-When you find yourself having difficulty getting started with a task, procrastinating, second guessing yourself, your abilities, or your worth, give yourself the time and space to inquire with curiosity about what’s under these actions or beliefs so that you can make a positive transformation.
+When you find yourself having difficulty getting started with a task, procrastinating, second-guessing yourself, your abilities, or your worth, give yourself the time and space to inquire with curiosity about what’s under these actions or beliefs so that you can make a positive transformation.

 With love and gratitude,

-Sara and Les
+Sara

 The Mindful Movement